aiQuest-Intelligence/Applied-Statistics-for-Data-Scientists-with-R/Class 19/Readme.md

-Class 19: GLM & Logistic Regression with R | Applied Statistics for Data Scientists with R
+Class 19: GLM & Logistic Regression with R | Applied Statistics for Data Scientists with R | Bangla Tutorial

 ---